ufo-kit/ufo-filters/docs/sinks.rst

         file (i.e. multi-tiff, HDF5 data set).
 If no filename is given the data is written as-is to stdout.

+    .. gobj:prop:: counter-start:uint

+        Sets the counter that replaces the format specifier.
+Initially, it is set to 0.

+    .. gobj:prop:: counter-step:uint

+        Determines the number of steps the counter replacing the format specifier is incremented.
+Initially, it is set to 1.

     .. gobj:prop:: append:boolean

         Append rather than overwrite if ``TRUE``.